liberbyte/bytEM-public/BYTEM_USER_GUIDE.md

 <img width="760" alt="Set DEID from Command tab" src="https://github.com/user-attachments/assets/d0f09d9a-5b50-4378-8f2c-afd6a6bfd6fb" />

+> [!NOTE]
+> The DEID must contain the full domain URL, for example: `https://bytem.your.domain/de/frankfurt/water-quality`.
+Make sure to use the correct domain for your instance.

 #### DEID Example

 A DEID is usually a URL that identifies your data.